What does "Ultimate Owner" mean in North Data?

 - Holdings below the reporting threshold are not subject to disclosure and therefore do not appear in the data.

-- Joint or attributed holdings must often be reported in full by each relevant party.
+- Joint or attributed holdings may need to be reported in full by multiple parties.
 This can lead to several individuals or entities showing the same or similar percentages, which may cause totals to exceed 100%.